 Step Five: Watch your portion sizes

-Now that you’ve given your body a kickstart, it’s time to focus on portion control and clean eating.
+Now that you’ve given your body a kick-start, it’s time to focus on portion control and clean eating to help you lose 15 pounds fast.
 A proper portion is likely smaller than what you’d expect, so it will understandably take some time to adjust.
 Try serving meals on salad plates to trick your eyes into thinking you’re eating more than you actually are.
 Chew your food slowly, and make eating an experience rather than a chore.
 That means no eating lunch in the car, texting while munching, or dining in front of the TV.
 Enjoy your meal at the kitchen table, preferably in the company of family or friends.

 It’s so important to know what a proper portion size is.
 A serving of fruits and vegetables is about one cup, carbs are a half cup, proteins are two-thirds to three-quarters of a cup, and healthy fats should be limited to two tablespoons.
 Equally important is how many portions you eat of what.
 Opt for more servings of lean proteins and veggies, and less of carbs and fruits.
 Healthy fats should be limited to one serving per day.
 Learn more about how to properly meal prep here.

 Step Six: Be strategic about when you eat what